aarnphm/morph/docs/content/VnVPlan/VnVPlan.md

    - Input: "Didion" tone selection with prompt "reflection on modern life"
    - Output: Text suggestions matching Didion's writing style under Lexical Constraints.
    - Test Case Derivation: Based on FR-2's requirement for style-specific generation
-   - How test will be performed: Enable steering, select tone, verify style matching.
+   - How test will be performed: Enable steering, select "Didion" tone, and generate output using the prompt.
+Compare the output to the ([[VnVPlan/VnVPlan#6.3.1 Didion’s Writing Style Validation]]) checklist.

 2. **Test-FR-S2**